nageshwar50/Three_Tier_Architecture/README.md

 Now we have two load balancers, ALB-frontend and ALB-backend.
 But we need to add one more listener in ALB-backend.
 So click on ALB-backend.

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/4cd5862e-0a4e-4e97-9fde-1d8053064174)

 selcet ALB-Backend and Click on add listener the button that is located on the right side.

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/d9d7e3c8-9c37-42df-beb7-b102dcfdfbfc)

 Here In listener details select HTTPS.
 Default Action should be Forward and select ALB-backend-TG.
 Now we need to select the certificate that we have created.
 So in the Secure Listener setting select the certificate.
 And click on the add button below.

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/55177ec3-2202-461f-95ed-c1a73183c2c5)

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/6745c531-5520-42f5-9d9f-6a8c98b9edde)

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/7ad6a961-c123-403c-9214-89888b82f1db)

-here is my wildcard ssl which i have imported on aws
+here is my wildcard ssl which i have imported on aws.

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/99a3580a-091e-4213-ab9c-b3bef2e72732)

 ## I hope that you have also completed these step